 It’s official: Dragon’s Den is back for another season and we couldn’t be more excited.
 This year you can expect more budding entrepreneurs to pitch their business plans; all in the hope of getting one of the five multi-millionaires to invest their cash and kick-start their new business.

-Steven Bartlett will join the team of Peter Jones, Deborah Meaden, Touker Suleyman and Sara Davis this year.
-Since the announcement, Bartlett has been in the spotlight.
-The 28-year-old businessman is the youngest ever dragon on the show.
-He dropped out of uni before founding a multi-million-pound business in his bedroom in Manchester.
-In fact, Barlett is a success story like no other.
-You can read more about Steven Bartlett’s and his net worth here.
+We also have a new Dragon, Steven Barlett who will join the team alongside Peter Jones, Deborah Meaden, Touker Suleyman and Sara Davis in 2022.
+You might know that the 28-year-old businessman is the youngest ever dragon on the show.
+However, you may not know that Bartlett actually applied to pitch on Dragon’s Den a few years ago and got rejected.
+Having dropped out of uni before founding a multi-million-pound business in his bedroom in Manchester, Barlett’s is a success story like no other.
+You can read more about Steven Bartlett and his net worth here.

 Levi Roots Reggae Reggae Sauce: £45 million net worth

 Two words- hot sauce.
 Back in 2007, then reggae singer and chef Levi Roots went on to Dragon’s Den to pitch his new brand of hot sauce.
 His spicy Reggae Raggae sauce went down well with a couple of the dragons.
 It led to him receiving interest from Peter Jones and Richard Farleigh.
 The pair decide to invest £50,000 for a joint 40% equity.
 Luckily for them, Levi Root’s sauce was a recipe for success!

 These days you can find his hot sauce, in most UK supermarkets- standing out with its bold packaging and captivated with its mouthwatering taste.
 Levi’s worth is now estimated at around £45 million- not bad for a hot sauce based on a family recipe

 Shaun Pulfrey: Tangle Teezer: £65 million Net Worth